cneal05/Engineering3_CodeAssignments/README.md

 sonar = adafruit_hcsr04.HCSR04(trigger_pin=board.A1, echo_pin=board.A2)
 dot = neopixel.NeoPixel(board.NEOPIXEL, 1)
 print("new code")

-cm = 0
-r = 0
-g = 0
+`//creates and defines the new variables: cm, r, g, b` cm = 0 r = 0 g = 0
 b = 0
 while True:
     try:
-        cm = sonar.distance
+        `//takes the sonar.distance that the ultrasonic sensor gathers, and then sets variable cm equal to that` cm = sonar.distance
         print((cm))
-        if cm <= 5:
+        `//when the cm is less than or equal to 5 the color the neopixel outputs is red` if cm <= 5:
             r = 255
             g = 0
             b = 0
-        elif cm <= 20:
+        `//as the cm approaches 20 cm from 5 cm the color changes on a gradient towards blue` elif cm <= 20:
             r = int(255 - ((cm - 5) / 15 * 255))  #
             g = 0
             b = int((cm - 5) / 15 * 255)
-        elif cm <= 35:
+        `//as the cm approaches 35 cm from 20 cm the color changes on a gradient towards green` elif cm <= 35:
             r = 0
             g = int((cm - 20) / 15 * 255)
             b = int(255 - ((cm - 20) / 15 * 255))
             print((r, g, b))
+        `//after it reaches 35 cm or more, it stays at green`
         else:
             r = 0
             g = 255
             b = 0
         dot.fill((r, g, b))
-    except RuntimeError:
+    `//if the distance sensor can not gather a value for the distance it will output "Retrying!"` except RuntimeError:
         print("Retrying!")
     time.sleep(0.1)